MicrosoftDocs/fabric-docs/docs/data-factory/tutorial-setup-incremental-refresh-with-dataflows-gen2.md

     :::image type="content" source="media/tutorial-setup-incremental-refresh-with-dataflows-gen2/output-destination-lakehouse-settings-replace.png" alt-text="Screenshot showing the output destination lakehouse settings replace":::

-1. Click next and publish the dataflow.
+1. Select next and publish the dataflow.

     :::image type="content" source="media/tutorial-setup-incremental-refresh-with-dataflows-gen2/publish-dataflow.png" alt-text="Screenshot showing the publish dataflow dialog":::

 ## Add a query to the dataflow to filter the data based on the output destination

-This section will add a query to the dataflow to filter the data based on the output destination.
+This section adds a query to the dataflow to filter the data based on the output destination.

 1. After the Dataflow refreshed, reopen the dataflow you created in the previous section.